thermomole/AGS-GUI/README.md

-Open, edit and check AGS for import to an access database.
+## Open, edit and check AGS for import to an access database (gINT).

+## - Steps for gINT Import:
+  # - Open a valid AGS from GM Lab or DETS
+  # - Delete Non-Result Tables
+  # - Select 'Fix AGS' for the relevent lab (check the lab is correct)
+  # - Select a gINT project when prompted by dialogue box (check the gINT is correct)
+  # - Once "Matching Complete!" is displayed, select 'Save AGS file'
+  # - Save the file when prompted by the dialogue box
+  # - Open gINT, go to File > Import AGS.
+Select the AGS file saved via the tool, and select the .gci import correspondence file

 - Open an AGS file.
   - Open any valid AGS files.